Home

 You should always have blank contracts on hand regardless, when selling for sale by owner.
 Don't get caught off guard!

-You can find out where to get these forms from: Real Estate Forms
+You can find out where to get these forms from: Contract Forms

 While I'm at it, don't forget to advertise when selling rental property online.
-You can find my recommendations at: For Sale by Owner Websites.
+You can find my recommendations of For Sale by Owner Websites

 Don't Forget the Taxes